arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 version 3.3, but can be used in 3.4 and later versions as well.
 Note that from v3.4, _arangorestore_ includes the option _threads_ which can be a first good step already in achieving restore parallelization and its speed benefit.
-However, the part regarding setting _replication factor_ to 1 is still useful in 3.4 and later versions.
+However, the part regarding temporarily setting _replication factor_ to 1 is still useful in 3.4 and later versions.
 {% endhint %}

 Please refer to
 [this](Examples.md#factors-affecting-speed-of-arangorestore-in-a-cluster)
-section for further information on the factors affecting restore speed when restoring using _arangorestore_ in a Cluster.
+section for further context on the factors affecting restore speed when restoring using _arangorestore_ in a Cluster.

-The speed improvement obtained by following the _Parallel Restore Procedure_ is achieved by:
+The speed improvement obtained by the procedure below is achieved by:

 1. Restoring into a Cluster that has _replication factor_ 1, thus reducing
    number of network hops needed during the restore operation (_replication factor_